-The information below gives an at-glance view of the key things that the accounts and services Halifax Share Dealing offers.
+The information below gives an at-a-glance view of the key things offered by Halifax Share Dealing's accounts and services.

 A general investment account that can hold different types of investments but doesn’t give tax-free benefits such as pensions and Isas.

 - Sipp A pension where you have complete control over the investments you put your savings into.